 Still my favorite song Abel has done.

-Still my favorite
+Still my favorite.

 Do people really hate this song that much?
 This is their first big hit, like ever.
 They're actually a progressive rock outfit from Portland, and this was way different from their other stuff.
 It's not their best, but I still like it.
-4/5
+4/5.

 Get this to #1 ASAP.
 Not one song on this list can get as emotional as this one, except for maybe Man Wearing a Helmet and Stoop Lights.

-...well, I think Amy Lee has some serious competition for the Number 1 spot.
+...Well, I think Amy Lee has some serious competition for the Number 1 spot.
 After giving this guy's album a listen, I'm hooked.
 VERY hooked.
 10/5.
 How are Jake Paul and Taylor Swift ahead of this masterpiece?

 He still wets beds?

 It's up here?
 Yes!
-Eminem's verses are incredible, and his voice sounds amazing and Ed Sheeran just sounds perfect and the lyrics are good too.
+Eminem's verses are incredible, and his voice sounds amazing.
+Ed Sheeran also sounds perfect, and the lyrics are commendable.
 It's amazing.
-I remember when it was at 337 and that was HORRIBLE!
-Amazing song.
+I remember when it was at 337, and that ranking was horrible.
+Such an amazing song.